Protecting Your Patients: Mandatory Reporting

 - Classify the different types of mandatory reporting

-This is California Acupuncture Board (CAB) Category 1 live education course.
+This is California Acupuncture Board (CAB) Category 1 distance education course.
 For NCCAOM, this course is a 1 hour safety PDA.
 This course is approved by the California Acupuncture Board and NCCAOM for 1 hour of continuing education and PDAs.
-For further information, please contact Dr. Greg Sperber, CAB CEU Provider #1349, NCCAOM PDA Provider #166669, at DrGreg@integrativemedicinecouncil.org or (619) 881-0029.
+For further information, please contact Integrative Medicine Council, CAB CEU Provider #1349, NCCAOM PDA Provider #166669 at DrGreg@integrativemedicinecouncil.org or (619) 881-0029.